Toward multi-target self-organizing pursuit in a partially observable Markov game: Introduction

-\textit{\textbf{Background of pursuit.}} Pursuit formulates general interactions among agents, including cooperation and competition, which are basic capabilities of agents in standardized problems and real-world applications.
+\textit{\textbf{Background and application of the pursuit problem.}} This work investigates the multiple-target self-organizing pursuit (SOP) problem.
+It formulates general competitive and cooperative interactions among agents and thus can serve as a basic capability of agents in standardized problems and real-world applications.
 In warfare, agents may be any confrontational devices, such as fighters, bombers, and missiles \cite{isaacs1965differential}.
 In aerospace, one goal is to clean up space debris, inactive satellites, and military vehicles to ensure the safety of active space assets or aerial vehicles \cite{Aerospace2020Satellite, Guan2021Bounded, aerospace2021Incomplete, Aerospace2021PursuitEvasion}.
 The searchers, pursuers, targets, or evaders in the pursuit may also represent players in a football game, lions and humans in a bounded arena \cite{littlewood1953mathematician}, searchers and lost spelunkers in a cave \cite{Parsons1978}, cops and robbers in a city \cite{NOWAKOWSKI1983235,fomin2008tractability,bonato2011game}, pollutants and cleaning robots in the environment \cite{chung2011search}, creatures in biological systems \cite{camazine2001selforganization}, etc.